Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 3. Under Spotify, click Get Listed

-Once submitting your podcast to Spotify, it will be listed instantly, unlike Apple Podcasts that may take up to two weeks.
+Once you submit your podcast to Spotify, it will be listed instantly, unlike Apple Podcasts, which may take up to two weeks.

 Submit to Google Podcasts

-Google Podcasts is another excellent directory that allows your podcast to feature in Google webs searches and on Android phones.
+Google Podcasts is another excellent directory that allows your podcast to feature in Google web searches and Android phones.

 Make sure Google crawl your podcast website rather than submit it to the directory.

-Every website that comes with Buzzsprout account is compatible with Google Podcasts.
-Some podcasters see their episodes appear on Google Results within two weeks without taking any additional steps.
+Every website that comes with a Buzzsprout account is compatible with Google Podcasts.
+Some podcasters see their episodes appear on Google Results within two weeks without taking additional steps.

-If you host your podcast on other podcasts hosting service, check out this guide on how to get a podcast listed in Google Podcasts.
+If you host your podcast on other podcast hosting services, check out this guide on how to get a podcast listed in Google Podcasts.

-There are other directories apart from those we mentioned above that are worth submitting your episode and gain more listeners.
+There are other directories apart from those we mentioned above that are worth submitting your episode and gaining more listeners.

 Other podcast directories

-If your podcast show on Apple Podcasts, Spotify, and Google Podcasts, it is already in front of 90% of all podcast listeners.
+If your podcast show is on Apple Podcasts, Spotify, and Google Podcasts, it is already in front of 90% of podcast listeners.